-In fact, lentils is an incredibly budget-friendly ingredient which can be great value because they are very healthy and are very versatile.
+In fact, lentils are an incredibly budget-friendly ingredient that can be of great value because they are very healthy and are very versatile.

 The bottom line is that if you are looking for a meat replacement ingredient, lentils would be one of the best choices because you can use these to make a vegan bolognese, vegan burger, vegan shepherds pie and even vegan flour tortillas.

 They are straightforward to cook, but they do take time, and you need to follow the correct method for the best results.

 Can You Reheat Lentils?

 You can reheat lentils, and it is a fantastic ingredient for batch cooking and meal prep because they freeze well and taste great when reheated.

 The majority of the lentil recipes are variations of soups, stews, or curry recipes which means it is usually combined with stock, herbs, and spices.